Parents » Parent Educational Rights

 Parent Educational Rights

-Your child has the right to a Free Public Education.
+Your Child’s Right to a Free Public Education

-• Must be enrolled in school if they are between 6 and 18 years old.
+• Must be enrolled if between 6 and 18 years old.

-• Have the right to attend safe, secure, and peaceful schools.
+• Right to attend safe, secure, and peaceful schools.

-• Have a right to be in a public school learning environment free from discrimination, harassment, bullying, violence, and intimidation.
+• Right to a learning environment free from discrimination, harassment, bullying, violence, and intimidation.

 Information Required for School Enrollment